mattias800/mzsh/README.md

   ```bash
   /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
   ```
-- zcomet (plugin manager) is auto-installed by mzsh on first run and ensured by the installer; no manual action needed.
+- Antigen (plugin manager) is installed via the Brewfile and loaded by mzsh.
 - curl (built-in on macOS)
 - git (optional; the installer will install it via Homebrew if missing)